 An automated waterer is a smarter option, especially if you’ve got baby ducks waddling around.
 Otherwise, opt for a dish of water that is shallow enough for them to step out of.

 Here's an excellent watering station if you're worried about your birds going without water!
 This 7-gallon automatic waterer has an easy-access, wide-mouth opening to make sure your chickens and ducks get comfortable access to plenty of clean water.
 The clear container makes it easy to see how much water remains inside.
 And - it has a solid handle so you can move it around your yard without stress.

 Ducks Become Part of the Family

-Baby ducks are undeniably cute but they don’t stay that way for long, so enjoy playing around with your little yellow balls of fluff while you can.
+Baby ducks are undeniably cute but don’t stay that way for long.
+So enjoy playing around with your little yellow balls of fluff while you can!

 Give them treats, monitor their first swimming experiences, and get to know them.
 Ducks live for up to 10 to 12 years, so they’ll become a part of your family, especially if you give them the best start in life with a good starter crumble and a dose or two of brewer’s yeast.